Walavouchey/osu-wiki/news/2024/2024-01-16-bespoke-music-in-osu.md

 While mangomizer and pishifat touched on the process of World Cup music production, how does it fare for other tournaments? **Kasumi** had this to say:

 > The production process in GTS is very largely hands-off from us as admins.
 It all depends on the slot we shoot for, but for tiebreakers for example, we usually just give a general rundown of the structure we'd like, as well as a specific atmosphere we're shooting for.
 At that point, everything like genre, BPM and length, are basically decided by the artist's wish.
+>
-We only ask for relatively frequent drafts, in intervals of 30 seconds to 1 minute, so we can check if we first like the general vibe, as one would expect, and if we can map it accordingly to the planned difficulty, of course.<!-- In terms of particular things we look for in compositions themselves, I don't think we search too deeply for one specific thing, it's just about what we like, and then trying to branch out to work with as many different artists as we can, to just have a fun work experience with everyone involved, really. -->
+> We only ask for relatively frequent drafts, in intervals of 30 seconds to 1 minute, so we can check if we first like the general vibe, as one would expect, and if we can map it accordingly to the planned difficulty, of course.<!-- In terms of particular things we look for in compositions themselves, I don't think we search too deeply for one specific thing, it's just about what we like, and then trying to branch out to work with as many different artists as we can, to just have a fun work experience with everyone involved, really. -->

-### takehirotei
+The other tournament hosts interviewed here said basically the same thing, which means there's only one thing to do.

+Let's have a look straight at the source.

 [![](/wiki/shared/news/2024-01-16-bespoke-music-in-osu/takehirotei.png)](https://osu.ppy.sh/users/11793794)